Vyral/base-template/_posts/2020-07-14-ql-for-young-adults-bridging-the-gap-between-education-and-life.md

 ### **Event Details**

-This is a two-hour online event for ages 18-28 with the opportunity to apply for a $500 scholarship from Keys to the City for Tulsa-area students.
+<br>This is a two-hour online event for ages 18-28 with the opportunity to apply for a $500 scholarship from Keys to the City for Tulsa-area students.

 **July 24, 2020 12:00 p.m. - 2:00 p.m.**<br>Hosted By: Jennie Wolek + Brittany Whinery